 The Supreme Court recently heard arguments in a pair of cases that could determine whether local governments can take measures to promote racially desegregated schools.
 We host a debate on school integration with the NAACP Legal Defense and Educational Fund and the Heritage Foundation. [includes rush transcript]

-The Supreme Court recently heard arguments in a pair of cases that could determine whether local governments can take measures to promote racially desegregated schools.
+AMY GOODMAN: We turn now to the Supreme Court, which recently heard arguments in a pair of cases that could determine whether local governments can take measures to promote racially desegregated schools.
 Parents of white students in Seattle and Louisville sued their local school districts to challenge policies that considered race as a factor in determining what schools students attend.
 In both systems, students are offered a choice of schools but can be denied admission if enrolling at a particular school would upset the racial balance.
 Both desegregation plans were voluntarily enacted by the local school districts.

 MICHAEL MADDEN: Sometimes students in the end of the day have an assignment determined by race.
 Just like in the university cases, at some point, race will be a tipping factor.
 What’s different, though, we put someone in a basically comparable school.